Data Processing Agreement (DPA)

 Confidentiality (Art.
 32(1)(b))

-- All HTTPS traffic terminated at Cloudflare with TLS 1.3 minimum.
+- All HTTPS traffic served over TLS 1.3 minimum.

-- Tenant provider API keys and OAuth credentials encrypted at rest with libsodium secretbox; master key (
+- Tenant provider API keys and OAuth credentials encrypted at rest with libsodium secretbox; the master key is read from the host environment only — never committed to source control and never written to backups.
+Hot key rotation is supported.

-- HMAC signature verification on Stripe webhooks; Stripe event-id idempotency table prevents replay.
+- Stripe webhooks verified via HMAC signature; event-id idempotency prevents replay.

 Integrity (Art.
 32(1)(b))